avl/noatun/book/book.md

 /// Define our root database object.
 Here we have a single pod (plain old data) field of type u32.
-/// See docs for what types are supported by the noatun_object macro. noatun_object!(
+/// See docs for what types are supported by the noatun_object macro.
+/// It is also possible to implement completely custom types by implementing the [`noatun::Object`]
+/// macro manually.
+noatun_object!(
     struct Warehouse {
         pod quantity: u32